 - 23 grams dark chocolate

-- Add the sugar to a mixing bowl and then sift in the cocoa powder.
+- Add 1 ½ tablespoons evaporated cane sugar to a mixing bowl and then sift in 7 grams cocoa powder.

-- Add the cream, eggs, and vanilla extract and whisk the mixture until smooth.
+- Add 1 tablespoon heavy cream, 1 large egg, and ¼ teaspoon vanilla extract and whisk the mixture until smooth.

-- Heat an 8-inch non-stick omelette pan over medium heat and add the cacao nibs.
+- Heat an 8-inch non-stick omelette pan over medium heat and add 1 teaspoon cacao nibs.
 Toast them constantly, stirring until the nibs are chocolate brown and fragrant.
 Transfer them to a bowl and set aside.

-- Turn down the heat to low and add the butter.
+- Turn down the heat to low and add 1 teaspoon salted cultured butter.
 Swirl it around the pan to coat.

 - Pour the chocolate omelette batter into the pan and cover it with a lid.
 Let the egg cook for 2 minutes.

-- Remove the lid and arrange the chocolate around half of the sweet omelette, leaving a border around the edges.
+- Remove the lid and arrange 23 grams dark chocolate around half of the sweet omelette, leaving a border around the edges.